Cox rings of K3 surfaces with Picard number two: Introduction

-This paper can be seen as an addendum to the paper \cite{AHL09}, where Cox rings of K3 surfaces were first studied.
-In that paper it was shown that a K3 surface has a finitely generated Cox ring if and only if its effective cone is polyhedral.
-The authors also look for explicit generators and defining relations for some special K3 surfaces using Laface and Velasco's complex.
+Cox rings of K3 surfaces were first studied by Artebani, Hausen and Laface in the recent paper \cite{AHL09}.
+In that paper it was shown that a K3 surface has a finitely generated Cox ring if and only if its effective cone is rational polyhedral.
+When the Picard number is two, it is known that this cone is rational polyhedral if an only if $\Pic(X)$ contains a class of self-intersection 0 or $-2$.
+On the other hand, for higher Picard number, the cone is rational polyhedral only when $\Pic(X)$ belongs to some finite list of hyperbolic lattices (see \cite[Theorem 2.12]{AHL09}).
+This makes the case when $X$ has Picard number two particularly interesting.

-The aim of this paper is to present some additional results on the Cox rings of K3 surfaces of Picard number two.
-Specifically, we classify K3 surfaces whose Cox ring have $\le 2$ defining relations.
-We also study Cox rings of certain classical K3 surfaces, such as double covers of $\PP^2$ ramified over a sextic with a tritangent, quartic surfaces in $\PP^3$ with a line or K3 surfaces with intersection matrix $ $ for $d\ge 2$.
+Knowing when the Cox ring is finitely generated raises the problem of finding an explicit presentation for it.
+This problem was considered in \cite{AHL09} for many classes of K3 surfaces, including double covers of Del Pezzo surfaces.
+The aim of this paper is to extend some of these results and also present some new examples.